kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes-1804/README.md

    Assign-AcseServicePrincipal -TenantArmEndpoint $tenantArmEndpoint -AadTenantId $aadTenantId -TenantAdminCredential $tenantAdminCredential -TenantSubscriptionId $tenantSubscriptionId -ApplicationId $spnApplicationId

-6) Generate the template (You would need to SSH into a Linux VM for following steps),
+6) Clone the repo (You would need to SSH into a Linux VM for following steps),

-	git clone https://github.com/msazurestackworkloads/acs-engine -b acs-engine-v093
+	git clone https://github.com/msazurestackworkloads/acs-engine -b deploy-v093

 	cd acs-engine

 	sudo tar -zxvf examples/azurestack/acs-engine.tgz

 	sudo wget <$apiModelBlobPath from output of Step 4> --no-check-certificate

+7a) Generate the template (You would need to SSH into a Linux VM for following steps),

-	sudo ./acs-engine generate azurestack.json
+	sudo ./bin/acs-engine generate azurestack.json

 	cd _output/

 	This will generae a new folder containing your templates.

-7) Deploy the kubernetes template using,
+	Deploy the kubernetes template using,

 	azuredeploy.parameters.json

 	azuredeploy.json

+7b) Generate and deploy the templates together (need to use a Linux VM created in AzureStack)

+	sudo cp /var/lib/waagent/Certificates.pem /usr/local/share/ca-certificates/azsCertificate.crt
+	update-ca-certificates

+	sudo ./bin/acs-engine deploy --resource-group $masterDnsPrefix --azure-env AzureStackCloud --location local --subscription-id $tenantSubscriptionId --client-id <servicePrincipalProfile clientId from azurestack.json> --client-secret <servicePrincipalProfile secret from azurestack.json> --auth-method client_secret --api-model azurestack.json

 8) If you need to deploy ANOTHER deployment, modify namingSuffix (so that you can have a unique DNS name) and repeat all the above steps.